Qihoo360/qbusbridge/README.md

 * The reliability of messages producing, that is may be the biggest concerns of the users, has been considerably improved.

 ## Features
-* Multiple programming languages are supported, includes C/C++, PHP, Python, Golong, etc, with very consistent APIs.
+* Multiple programming languages are supported, includes C++, PHP, Python, Golong, with very consistent APIs.
 * Few interfaces, so it is easy to use.
 * For advanced users, adapting [librdkafka](https://github.com/edenhill/librdkafka)'s configration by profiles is also supported.
 * In the case of writing data not by keys, the SDK will do the best to guarantee the messages being written successfully .